 1. Introduction to Artificial Intelligence Course

-Simplilearn's Artificial Intelligence courses is designed to help learners decode the mystery of artificial intelligence and its business applications.
+Simplilearn's AI for Beginners is designed to help learners decode the mystery of artificial intelligence and its business applications.
 The course provides an overview of AI concepts and workflows, machine learning and deep learning, and performance metrics.
 You’ll learn the difference between supervised, unsupervised and reinforcement learning, be exposed to use cases, and see how clustering and classification algorithms help identify AI business applications.

 2. Machine Learning Certification Course

 Simplilearn’s Machine Learning course will make you an expert in machine learning, a form of artificial intelligence that automates data analysis to enable computers to learn and adapt through experience to do specific tasks without explicit programming.
 You'll master machine learning concepts and techniques including supervised and unsupervised learning, mathematical and heuristic aspects, and hands-on modeling to develop algorithms and prepare you for the role of a Machine Learning Engineer.